The end of the year means one thing for nonprofit organizations — fundraising, and lots of it.

 Your own year-end giving campaign will fall into one of these categories largely depending on whether or not you’re raising funds for a specific project or initiative.
 The category will then influence how you promote the campaign to donors in your marketing materials.
 A project-based campaign should rely on the project itself to inspire giving, while an unrestricted campaign should focus on your mission, impact, and history more generally.

-The main idea is that your whole team needs a clear, shared understanding of the core purpose of your year-end giving campaign.
+The main idea is that your whole team needs a clear, shared understanding of your year-end giving campaign’s core purpose.

 Next, use your historical data to determine how much you want to raise this year-end giving season.

 Even if you’re conducting an unrestricted or annual fund-style campaign without a central project, you should still set a hard goal.
 Without one, it can be surprisingly easy for your whole campaign to lose momentum and for your team to lose focus.
 How much did you raise last year-end season?
 Set an ambitious (but attainable) goal above your previous record, and be ready to invest more time and effort into strategy development.

 Next, you might consider developing a gift range chart.
 These organizational tools essentially break your total fundraising goal down into separate gift ranges, along with listing how many prospective donors you’ll need to convert in each range in order to reach your goal.
 Here’s an example: